in possession

 - According to the current mentality.

-- A flexible approach to game management.
+- Provides a balanced approach to game management.

 More Often